 The agreement on the 'Katowice Climate Package' was applauded and celebrated on Saturday night.
 Is it worth celebrating from the employers' point of view as well?
 Yes, it is – for several reasons – but there is still a lot to do, says Tellervo Kylä-Harakka-Ruonala, Vice-President of the Employers' Group.

 Munkaadók Csoportja (I. Csoport) - Related News

-The list of new work appointments for January 2018 and the most recent list of ongoing EESC work are are available for download below.
+The list of new work appointments for October 2018 and the most recent list of ongoing EESC work are available for download in the attachments below.

 One year after the provisional entry into force of the Comprehensive Economic and Trade Agreement (CETA), most small and medium-sized enterprises are doing well out of it.
 At a round table at the EESC on 4 October 2018, on the opportunities CETA gives small and medium-sized enterprises – "Opportunities arising from CETA for SMEs" – participants identified a number of initiatives companies could still take advantage of to ensure that all SMEs can benefit from the CETA.
 Although the agreement has been successful overall, there are some concerns about its implementation in certain sectors – such as dairy – and its ratification.

 To remain socially successful we need economic success.
 To keep the European social model sustainable, we have to improve its efficiency and increase Europe's productivity.
 These were the takeaways of the discussion The European social model – can we still afford it in the globalized world, which took place in Sopot, Poland on 27 September 2018.